stirtrek/stirtrek.github.io/Readme.md

 | Post-event / off-season              | false          | false             | false          | false                  | **true**              | false           | false       |

-Also: after the event, set `recordingsYear` to the year that just completed once recordings are posted to YouTube.
+Also: after the event, set `recordingsLink` to the YouTube playlist URL for the year that just completed once recordings are posted.

 `showWorkshops` and `showStore` are independent — enable them only if those features are active that year.